cjungmann/schemafw/userguide/ImportingData.md

 progress can be tracked and displayed.
 A simple session is sufficient.
 See [Session Overview](SessionOverview.md) for an explanation of how to use sessions.

+When upload data is not immediately incorporated into the application, it must be saved to a quarantine table to be shown to the user for validation (see step 2 below).
+This table must be managed to prevent access by other users.
+The current suggested practice is to create a clean-up procedure that will delete records by session_id  Refer to the procedure below *App_Contacts_Upload_Abandon*.
+This procedure should be called at three events:

+- Before importing, in case a previous import left the records,
+- After the user decides to accept or abandon the import, and
+- When the session ends.

 ### Steps to Import

 1. **_form-import_ response mode**  The user submits a file to upload in a special